prabushitha/ML-Supervised-Character-Training/Readme.md

 ## Supervised Learning to recognize 3 characters using Octave
 1. Open octave
 2. Make q1 as working directory
-3. In order to test already trained network

-* 1st make the dataset by running
+3. To train the network again

+* Run make_dataset.m file to create datasets
     ```
-    make_dataset.m
+    >> make_dataset
     ```
-* Then test by running
+* Run training.m file to create and train the network
     ```
-    testing.m
+    training
+    ```
+* Run testing.m file to test the trained network with testing dataset
+    ```
+    testing
     ```